|

 Receiving files from other parties

-needs to have your public key (see separate section later on, on how to send
+to have your public key (see separate section later on, on how to send this to

-this to him/her).
-The sending party uses this key to encrypt the data and
+him/her).
+The sending party uses this key to encrypt the data and will send the

 In order to decrypt, you can use the gpg_dec batch file